afrank/linode-machine-builder/README.md

 The preferred method of running `create-raw-image.sh` is via docker by using `create-raw-image-docker.sh`.
 The requirements are docker support, and you must be able to run a privileged container as superuser.
 The reason privileged superuser is required is the process creates a loopback device in /dev.

-#### A note about rootfs resizing ####

-When you create a linode from your image, the disk you get will be larger than the image you created, so some process needs to resize your image to fit your disk. cloud-init will handle this if you choose to install it.
-If you don't install it, you can still perform this operation on your live disk (as long as you're increasing the size, not decreasing).
-The first time your vm boots, you can login and run these commands to resize it.
-Make note of your rootfs partition, if you selected legacy, it's sda2, if you selected efi, it's sda3: `growpart /dev/sda 3 && resize2fs /dev/sda3`

 ## Uploading the image

 The image can be uploaded to Linode as a machine image using the `upload-raw-image.sh` command.
 Before you run this, you should run `linode-cli linodes list` to make sure linode-cli is working and your Personal Access Token has been set up.
 If not, follow the directions produced by linode-cli to set it up.
 The command will poll the image status until it's available.